iter8-tools/docs/docs/tutorials/load-test-grpc.md

 ??? note "Some variations and extensions of this experiment"
     1. The [grpc task](../user-guide/tasks/grpc.md) can be configured with load related parameters such as the total number of requests, requests per second, or number of concurrent connections.
     2. The [grpc task](../user-guide/tasks/grpc.md) can be configured to JSON or binary data as payload.
 You can use this task to test unary or streaming gRPC methods.
     3. The [assess task](../user-guide/tasks/assess.md) can be configured with SLOs for any of [Iter8's built-in grpc load test metrics](../user-guide/tasks/grpc.md#metrics).
-    4. This experiment can also be run in your [local environment](../tutorials/integrations/local.md) or run within a [GitHub Actions pipeline](../tutorials/integrations/ghactions.md).

 ***